 Please feel free to share with others and help to publicise the Redbourn mile , healthwalks and the heritage / village web site.

-The Redbourn Mile is an AIR waymarked route around Redbourn Common.
-It is around 1 mile in length which is a good distance to walk, run or jog to help maintain a health lifestyle.
+Discover the Redbourn Mile, an Active in Redbourn route around Redbourn Common.
+It is a leisurely walk around one mile in length a good healthy distance to walk, run or jog to help maintain a your well being.
 Although (because of the car park) the cricket pavilion is a good place to start, you can start anywhere on the route.
 Take care when crossing the roads making sure that children and dogs are under control.

 The Common has a rich history having been used for many purposes.
 En route you will see many buildings and vistas all with stories to tell.